darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 The countWithLimit() method behaves similarly, but uses the limit parameter.
 If the actual count is greater than the specified limit, then the limit is returned.

 ### Categorization and Aggregation
 Categorization is a means to group documents, and, secondarily, to calculate or aggregate on the groups.
+Categorization organizes documents in groups based on shared key values, determined by the orderBy() of a cursor, in the Darwino API.
+Categorization is completely dynamic; being based on the sort order, which is not fixed, categorization can be calculated on the fly.

-Categorization is based on the ORDER BY clause that produced the result set.
-There can be up to as many categories as there are sorted fields in the ORDER BY.
+There can be up to as many categories as there are sorted fields.
 If you have four levels in the sorting, then you can categorize on the first, or the first and second, or the first three, and so on.
 When categorizing, it isn't required that you start with the first sorted field; you can start with a subsequent sorted field instead.
 However, once you've started categorizing on multiple fields you cannot skip a sorted field and continue.
 That is to say, it is possible to categorize on the second, third, and fourth sorted fields, but not on just the second and fourth.

 To calculate aggregate data, such as average, minimum, and maximum, pass an aggregate query to the cursor.
 For example:
 ```